 Gum disease is a common yet severe problem in America today.
 At Beaumont Family Dentistry in Lexington, KY, we can help get you the care you need.
 In addition to education regarding the proper way to prevent disease, we can also treat and reverse gum disease that already exists.
 Our office uses nonsurgical methods of removing infection.
 Read on for more information on gum or periodontal disease and how our office can help.

 Gum disease is characterized as an infection of the gum tissue.
 This infection is brought on by bacteria buildup, usually from improper dental hygiene.
 Signs of gum disease include:

 If you are experiencing any of the above symptoms, please book an appointment with our office immediately.
 Gum disease can be treated, but if it is allowed to run rampant, it can cause a number of serious dental and systemic issues.
 Gum or periodontal disease can directly result in bone loss and the loss of a tooth.
 It has also been linked to systemic diseases such as diabetes and cardiovascular problems.
-Treating gum disease early is key to preventing these larger issues.
+Getting gum disease treatment early is key to preventing these larger issues.

 Aside from proper home hygiene, routine cleanings and examinations are the number one way to prevent gum disease or to catch it before it become a major issue.
 During your cleaning, your hygienist will perform a visual examination for signs of disease.
 From there, you can decide what action to take.
 Our hygienists are highly trained to treat mild to advanced cases of gum disease using the latest technology and techniques.